Creation date: September 3, 2019

 Applicants have to submit their proposal electronically, following the link from the topic's page on the Funding opportunities portal.
 Please follow the guidelines on proposal submission and evaluation.

 For all questions related to Horizon 2020, please contact the Research Enquiry Service.

 What are the requirements for applying?

 The requirements for submitting a project proposal are detailed in the relevant documents published on individual call page.
 Please consult also the general annexes of the H2020 Work Programme for 2018-2020 for general rules on funding, such as the list of countries that can apply for funding, standard eligibility criteria, submission rules, types of projects and their funding rates and other useful information.

 How will the grants be awarded?

-The submitted proposals are evaluated by external experts drawn from the European Commission's independent expert database.
-Grant agreements will be signed with the successful applicants maximum eight months after the deadline.
+The submitted proposals are evaluated by independent experts drawn from the European Commission's database of external evaluators.
+Applicants will receive the evaluation results at the latest five months after the submission deadline.
+Grant agreements will be signed with the successful applicants within eight months after the submission deadline.

 Become an expert

-External evaluators of project proposals are drawn from the European Commission's independent expert database.
+External evaluators of project proposals are drawn from the European Commission's database of independent experts.
 The Commission is looking to expand the database through a call for experts covering a very broad range of fields.
-If you fit the expert profile rather than that of an applicant, and would like to be considered as a proposal evaluator, sign up in the Funding & tender opportunities portal.
+If you fit the expert profile rather than that of an applicant, and would like to be considered as a proposal evaluator, sign up in the Funding opportunities portal.